Do I Need a VPN When Using Cellular Data [Ultimate Guide]

 Evade government censorship

-Internet censorship is a common tool among autocratic and authoritative governments.
+Internet censorship is common among autocratic and authoritative governments.
 It involves controlling what residents of a country access on the web.

 This is possible through monitoring systems such as the Great Firewall of China.
 Another strategy includes blocking websites and online apps at the ISP level.